NHOrus/ponydownloader/README.md

 logfilter	= false	// should app write ID discarded by filters images in log
 ```

-If any line is empty, program would use default, build-in parameters and overwrites them with defaults, when appropriate.
+If any line is empty, program would use default, build-in parameters and writes them in config, when appropriate.
 Empty `key` would end up with no API key being used.

 May, if unlikely, suffer undefined behaviour if someone uploads new image so entire list of images gets bumped down one and same image appears as found twice.